9 Mill Street, Nantwich: History

 The present building stands on the site of an earlier house, which was identified by historian James Hall as the "very fine brick house of Mr. Wrights", one of the five principal houses of the town described by William Webb in 1622–23.
 The use of brick other than for chimneys was very unusual in Nantwich at this date.
 Other brick buildings include Townsend House, the demolished Wilbraham mansion on Welsh Row completed in around 1580, and the Wright's Almshouses of 1638.
 Local historian Jeremy Lake considers that the use of brick was an expression of wealth of the owner.
 The Wrights were one of the major Nantwich families between the mid-16th century and the early 18th century; Sir Edmund Wright (b.
 1573) rose to become Lord Mayor of London in 1640–41.
 Other residents of this earlier house include, in 1691, Samuel Acton, a wealthy tobacconist who became important in the town's salt trade and was also the town's first-recorded Baptist minister.

 The present house was built in around 1736 as a town house.
 According to Hall, it was renovated or rebuilt in the late 18th century.
 In the early 19th century, it was occupied by a wine merchant.
 It became the Nantwich branch of the Manchester and Liverpool District Bank in 1852, and underwent alteration at this date; it also served as the bank manager's residence.
 In 1866, the District Bank moved to a new building on Churchyard Side by Alfred Waterhouse, and 9 Mill Street returned to private ownership after a period of standing empty.
 In 1883, it was known as "The Elms" and was occupied by a shoe manufacturer.
 Hall describes "lofty and spacious wainscotted rooms" and a "fine staircase" at this date.

 Nantwich Liberal Club (founded in 1875) acquired the building in 1897, and the building was extended at this date; it served as a political club for much of the 20th century.
-Since the closure of the club in the 1990s, the building has been occupied by the Riverside Club, Peppers restaurant, the Residence restaurant and most recently The Townhouse Restaurant & Bar.
+Since the closure of the club in the 1990s, the building has been occupied by the Riverside Club, Peppers restaurant, the Residence restaurant, The Townhouse Restaurant & Bar, Sugar Lounge and most recently 9 Mill Street.